 Often, a client’s needs and abilities will change over time due to gravity’s effect on the body (years or months).
 A modular seating system should be considered to accommodate these changes.
 Also, for this reason, periodic evaluation of the client should be performed to prevent orthopedic deformity from occurring.

 Clients with SCI who have significant mobility needs due to the level of injury will benefit from a power base that has the ability to accept full seating and positioning options like power tilt, recline, and power tilt and recline.
 This offers a client with decreased ability to shift weight with independent pressure relief and allows the individual to maintain healthy skin integrity at the tissue surfaces making contact with the seat cushion.

-The Q6 Series fits this criteria by possessing a proven track record of quality, reliability and customer satisfaction.
+The Q6 Series also accepts a selection of seating and positioning options, and possesses a proven track record of quality, reliability and customer satisfaction.
 All chairs in this series have the capability to accept expandable electronics that meet the changing needs of your client.

 Q-Logic 3 Advanced Drive Controls are user-friendly and highly customizable.
 The Q-Logic 3 EX Joystick comes standard with wireless Bluetooth programming through Windows devices and Bluetooth access to computer, tablet and phone functions.
 Clinic Mode allows for quick setup of multiple input devices during client evaluations and automatically assigns drive modes to input devices.
 The Q-Logic 3 iAccess features programmable push button and toggle options for customized seating access.